-Media Planned for the FFY 2021 for Enforcement Blitzes
+Media Planned for the FFY2022 for Enforcement Blitzes

-Venues for advertising the enforcement blitzes will include network and cable television, radio, pre-movie ads in theaters, Internet/social media, and printed and electronic billboards, as well as electronic signage and sports radio broadcasts affiliated with West Virginia University and Marshall University sporting events.
+Venues for advertising the enforcement blitzes will include network, cable, and streaming television, terrestrial, digital/streaming radio, electronic signage, Internet/social media, and printed and electronic billboards.
 Other creative media advertising will be engaged on an as-needed basis.